-- Sprint offers a 3G (EV-DO) network but coverage limited to urban areas.
+- Sprint offers a 4G network but coverage limited to urban areas.

-- Rolling out 4G services in major cities in partnership with Clearwire.
+- Rolling out 5G services in major cities.

 - Sprint Airave femtocell or mini cell tower for enhanced in-building coverage.